dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters

+15. 08/17/22:
+ - Summary - working with filtering csv data
+ - Details - using reduce instead of filter
+ - Goal tomorrow - look at using reduce instead of filter - MDN docs on reduce

 14. 08/16/22 #2:
  - Summary - reading on JavaScript filter method
  - Details - reading You Don't Know Javascript: Get Started - up through Chapter 2